Chasing Wonder

 I am grateful for my mother showing me how to wonder, encouraging me to explore, even as a tired parent, in the wee hours of the morning.

 I choose to chase wonder(slowly).
 I choose to wonder at the world, alongside my children.
 I choose to cultivate creativity and capture moments of ordinary magic.
-We won't be dwelling in fear and uncertainty, rushing from one thing to the next to the next…Instead we will be soaking in slow mornings and deep cups of tea.
+We spend time soaking in slow mornings and deep cups of tea.
 Sharing conversation under tall trees and enjoying long, leisurely walks by the river.
-We will be breathing in and out with the seasons, and finding magic in the soap bubbles in the bathtub.
+We breathe in and out with the seasons, finding magic in the soap bubbles in the bathtub.

 Why Subscribe?

-If you have the means, I invite you to become a paid subscriber for a small monthly fee.
-Paid subscribers receive hand written poetry and art prints in the mail several times throughout the year.
-You will also receive access to a subscriber only chat where I share poetry writing prompts and you’ll have the opportunity to share your own writing.
+If you have the ability, I encourage you to become a paid subscriber for a small monthly fee.
+Paid subscribers can receive hand written poetry and art prints in the mail (send your snail mail address to rainesillito@gmail.com).
+Paid subscribers have full access to the archives and will receive additional posts that are not accessible to free subscribers.
+Paid subscribers will also receive discounts on my online courses, writing printables and artwork.

 Let’s chase wonder together, thank you for being here.